-- a hollow dual cavity design in the long and mid irons (4-8) with a hollow lower half section that moves the center of gravity (CG) lower and deeper.
+A hollow dual cavity design is incorporated into the long and mid irons (4-8) with a hollow lower half section that moves the center of gravity (CG) lower and deeper.

 Full details on shafts/grips and their specs can be viewed on the Cobra website.
 Specs for the MAX irons are presented in the table below:

 |Name||Loft||Lie||Length (steel)||Length (graphite)||Offset (mm)|

 You can see that the lofts are identical to those of the Fly-Z XL irons, but the lies, lengths and offsets differ.
 The offsets, in particular, are higher to help accommodate higher handicaps.

 How do these irons perform?